Creation Care is rooted in who we are and what we do.

 Since its inception in 2010, Calvin Energy Recovery Fund has saved the college 2.7 million KWH of energy, 5.4 million gallons of water and more than 2,100 metric tons of CO2.

-The Ecosystem Preserve, which comprises 1/4 of campus, acts as a natural escape from the urban environment that surrounds it.
+The Calvin Ecosystem Preserve & Native Gardens, which comprises 1/4 of campus, acts as a natural escape from the urban environment that surrounds it.

 The Sierra Club identifies Calvin College as one of the most eco-literate colleges and universities.